 \section{Conclusions}

-We investigated the non-equilibrium dynamics of a disordered spin-$1/2$ XX ladder by utilizing a pair of diagnostic measures from quantum chaos and transport.
-Specifically, we employed the spectral form factor to extract the timescale associated with the onset of random matrix theory dynamics, i.e.,~the RMT time.
-Additionally, we used the infinite-temperature diffusion constant to characterize the system's different transport properties and to determine the Thouless times associated with spin and energy diffusion.
+We investigated the nonequilibrium dynamics of a disordered spin-$1/2$ XX ladder by utilizing a pair of diagnostic measures from quantum chaos and transport.
+Specifically, we employed the SFF to extract the timescale associated with the onset of RMT, i.e.,~the RMT time.
+Additionally, we used the infinite-temperature diffusion constant to characterize the different transport properties of the system and to determine the Thouless times associated with spin and energy diffusion.

-We found that the RMT time scales quadratically with linear-system size suggesting that it is controlled by diffusive transport.
+We found that the RMT time scales quadratically with linear system size, suggesting that it is controlled by diffusive transport.
 Moreover, we found that the RMT time is larger than the Thouless times.
 We pointed out several possible reasons for this quantitative difference.

 Among the two transport channels in the spin-$1/2$ XX ladder, the spin-Thouless time is smaller than the energy-Thouless time.
 We argue that this is due to the absence of any diagonal terms in the computational basis, implying that spin can move without affecting the local energy density.
 We expect that most spin models should exhibit the more generic behavior, i.e.,~$D^{(\mathrm{E})} > D^{(\mathrm{S})}$.
-We verified this for a non-integrable spin-$1/2$ XXZ chain and for spin-1/2 XXZ ladders, where the RMT time again scales with $L^2$ yet $t_\mathrm{Th}^{(\mathrm{E})} < t_\mathrm{Th}^{(\mathrm{S})}$.
+We verified this for a nonintegrable spin-$1/2$ XXZ chain and for spin-1/2 XXZ ladders, where the RMT time again scales with $L^2$ yet $t_\mathrm{Th}^{(\mathrm{E})} < t_\mathrm{Th}^{(\mathrm{S})}$.

 Possible extensions of our work may concern the temperature dependence of the diffusion constant and the search for further examples where the RMT time is not controlled by transport (see, e.g.,~Refs.~\cite{kosManyBodyQuantumChaos2018, bertiniExactSpectralForm2018, chanSpectralStatisticsSpatially2018, chanSolutionMinimalModel2018, friedmanSpectralStatisticsManyBody2019, bertiniRandomMatrixSpectral2021, fritzschEigenstateThermalizationDualunitary2021}).